Lilias Armstrong: English intonation

 Handbook of English Intonation had a lasting impact for decades, particularly in regards to teaching English.
 Pike wrote that the work was "an influential contribution to the field"; in 1948, he described it as providing "the most widely-accepted analysis of British intonation".
 Armstrong and Ward's book remained in print and in use at least up until the 1970s.
 Despite its popularity, its analysis has been criticized for being overly simplistic.
 British phonetician Jack Windsor Lewis wrote their handbook made "little or no advance in analysing the structure of English intonation", and criticised their system for notating intonation for having "so much superfluous detail".
 Pike wrote their tune-based intonation "proves insufficient to symbolize adequately (i.e. structurally) the intricate underlying system of contours in contrast one with another".
 Armstrong and Ward themselves wrote that they were aware there is "a greater wealth of detail than [is] here recorded", but that "attention has been concentrated on the simplest forms of intonation used in conversation and in the reading of narrative and descriptive prose" since the book's intended reader was a foreign learner of English.
+Armstrong and Ward's method for transcribing prosody was very popular; books on English prosody would often use their graphical method to provide introductory examples of intonation patterns even if they made use of other transcription methods.